ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ##### Assistant Extension
 In the assistant extension, the scope subject_role SHALL be the code ASS from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set.
 There SHALL be a scope with name principal_id=value.
 The value SHALL convey the GLN of the healthcare professional an assistant is acting on behalf of.
 There SHALL be a scope with name principal=value.
 The value SHALL convey the name of the healthcare professional an assistant is acting on behalf of.
 There MAY be one or more scopes with name group_id=value and corresponding group=value.
 If present each value SHALL convey the ID and name of the subject’s organization or group as registered in the EPR HPD.
-The ID SHALL be an OID in the format of an URN.
+The ID SHALL be an OID in the format of a URN.

 ##### 	Patient Extension
 In the patient extension, the scope subject_role SHALL be the code PAT from code system 2.16.756.5.30.1.127.3.10.6 of the CH:EPR value set.
 The value of the purpose of use scope SHALL be the code NORM from code system 2.16.756.5.30.1.127.3.10.5 of the CH:EPR value set.